julieraptor/julieraptor-ust-svp/README.md

 # Redistribution
 - You may only redistribute the original files without any changes to its original format.
-- If possible, please encourage people to retrieve the file from the origin by linking this website or the Google Drive folder of the files.
+- If possible, please encourage people to retrieve the file from the origin by linking this website.

+# Other
+- Thank you UtaUtaUtau for allowing me to adapt your TOS.